There are several types of beetles in Massachusetts, one of the states in the United States, and other invertebrates are found therein too.

 6. Dung Beetle

 Yes!
-The dung beetles are also types of beetles in Massachusetts.
-These are a type of scarab beetle that can be found in various habitats, from fields to marshes.
+Dungeon beetles are another type of beetle in Massachusetts.
+These are a type of scarab beetle found in various habitats, from fields to marshes.

 The larvae or grubs live within animal feces while they develop, feeding on any available organic matter.
 These include the plant material, fungi, and bacteria that come with it.